eviltester/junitexamples/readme.md

 I added the JUnit 5 backwards compatibility dependency.

-So the following give JUnit 5 and JUnit 4 direct backwards compatibility:
+So the following gives JUnit 5 and JUnit 4 direct backwards compatibility:

 ~~~~~~~~
     <dependency>